Katie Atkinson (soccer)

-Katherine Ann Lund (born November 27, 1996) is an American professional soccer player who plays as a goalkeeper for Racing Louisville FC of the National Women's Soccer League (NWSL).
+Katherine Atkinson (born November 27, 1996) is an American professional soccer player who plays as a goalkeeper for Chicago Stars FC of the National Women's Soccer League (NWSL).
+She played college soccer for the TCU Horned Frogs and the Arkansas Razorbacks.
+She began her professional career with the Washington Spirit before being selected by Racing Louisville in the 2020 NWSL Expansion Draft.

 Club career

+Racing Louisville

-Racing Louisville FC selected Lund from Washington Spirit in the 2020 NWSL Expansion Draft.
-Lund led Racing Louisville FC to the inaugural Women's Cup win in August 2021.
+Racing Louisville selected Atkinson from Washington Spirit in the 2020 NWSL Expansion Draft.
+Atkinson led Racing Louisville FC to the inaugural Women's Cup win in August 2021.

-Lund had a breakout season in 2022, setting the NWSL record for saves in a single season and being named to the NWSL Best XI for September/October.
+Atkinson had a breakout season in 2022, setting the NWSL record for saves in a single season and being named to the NWSL Best XI for September/October.
 She started every regular-season game for Racing, posting six clean sheets.

-Lund was one of three finalists for NWSL Goalkeeper of the Year for the 2023 season.
+Atkinson was one of three finalists for NWSL Goalkeeper of the Year for the 2023 season.

+Chicago Stars

+On December 15, 2025, Chicago Stars FC announced that they had signed Atkinson to a three-year contract through 2028.

+Personal life

+She is married to Ryan Atkinson.
+The couple announced their engagement in November 2024.